Our pipes

 If your bill is higher than expected, you may have a hidden leak.
 If a licensed plumber finds and repairs a hidden leak, you can apply for a hidden leak allowance on your bill.

 If pipes have frozen, let them thaw.
 It's best to be patient – your meter and pipes will thaw naturally as the day warms up.
 Never try to speed up the process with boiling water.
-There's a big risk your pipes will crack.
+There's a risk your pipes will crack.

-When you know a cold snap's on the way, insulate your above-ground pipes and meter with a bucket, plastic tub or cardboard box, or wrap them in foam, rubber, crumpled newspaper or a towel.
+When you know a cold snap's on the way, insulate above-ground pipes and meter with a bucket, plastic tub or cardboard box, or wrap them in foam, rubber, crumpled newspaper or a towel.
 Better yet, sleep easy over a long cold winter with half a tyre over your meter.